jjur/sleep_project/README.md

 Following my principles of Open Access and Open Notebook Science I'd like to present you my comparative analysis of NeuroOn and a professional polisomnograph recording from two nights.
 To learn more about the experiment itself, please head back to my [previous blog post](https://alxd.org/neuroon-analysis-sources.html).

-*[more on NeuroOn and AURA PSG, make assumption that Aura is the closest thing to what is actually happening in the brain]*

 ## Notebook setup

 It is strongly advised to use `virtualenv` for freezing specific version of Python libraries.
 Please use `pip 8.12` .
 Instructions: